Félix Hernández: Personal life

 Hernández and his wife have a son and daughter and the family resides in Clyde Hill, Washington.
-His family and relatives call him by his middle name, Abraham.
-Hernandez's older brother, Moises spent 12 seasons playing minor league baseball in various organizations.
+His relatives call him by his middle name, Abraham.
+Hernandez's older brother, Moises spent 12 seasons pitching in Minor League Baseball in various organizations, including the Mariners.

 Hernández has two dogs, King and Oreo, and he is a spokesman for the Seattle King County Humane Society.
 Hernández is also the Seattle Mariners Ambassador for the Pepsi Refresh Project, raising money for the Washington State Coalition Against Domestic Violence.

-In September 2018 Hernández became naturalized as a United States citizen.
+In September 2018, Hernández became naturalized as a United States citizen.

+Hernández was inducted into the Seattle Mariners Hall of Fame on August 12, 2023, and also made the first ceremonial pitch of Game 3 of the 2022 ALDS against the Houston Astros.